-As we will describe below, olive oil meets these two conditions fairly well.
+As we will describe below, olive Oil meets these two conditions reasonably well.

-Conclusion: It is very important to choose cooking fats that are heat stable, as some oils can form carcinogens during cooking.
+Conclusion: It is essential to choose cooking fats that are heat stable, as some oils can form carcinogens during cooking.

 Each fat molecule (triglycerides) is made up of a glycerol molecule linked to three fatty acids.

-Here is the important part… double bonds are unstable when heated and tend to react with oxygen.
+Here is the crucial part… double bonds are unstable when heated and tend to react with oxygen.

-Therefore, the more double a fatty acid molecule has, the more unstable it will be when used for cooking.
-These are saturated fats (due to their content no in double bonds) like coconut oil which are very heat resistant (5).
+Therefore, the more double a fatty acid molecule has, the more unstable it will be for cooking.
+These are saturated fats (due to their content no in double bonds) like coconut oil, which are very heat resistant (5).